bdastur/notes/aws/readme.md

 ```

+## Athena vs Macie

+## Athena
+* Interactiive query service which enables you to analyze and query data
+  located in S3 using standard SQL.

+* Serverless, nothing to provision, pay per query / per TB scanned
+* No need to setup complex Extract/Transform/Load (ETL) processes
+* Works directly with data stored in S3

+### What can Athena be used for?
+* Query log files stored in S3, eg ELB logs, S3 access logs, cloudtrail logs.
+* Generate business reports on data stored in S33
+* Analyze AWS cost and usage reports
+* Run queries on click-stream data

+### What is PII (Personally Identifiaable Information)?

+* Personnal data used to establish an individual's identity.
+* This data can be exploited by criminals, used in identity theft and
+  financial fraud
+* Home address,  email, SSN, Passport number, driver's license number
+* DOB, phone, bank account, credit card number.

+### Macie?

+* It is a security service which uses ML and NLP to discover, classify and
+  protect sensitive data stored in S3

+* Uses AI to recognise if your S3 objects contain sensitive data such as PII
+* Dashboards, reporting and alerts
+* Works directly with data stored in S3.
+* Can only analyze CloudTrail logs
+* Great for PCI-DSS and preventing ID theft.

 ### AWS CloudHSM:
 * Service providing secure cryptographic key storage by making hardware
   security modules (HSM) in the cloud.